Creating legally sound business practices is the cornerstone of avoiding legal issues down the road.

 As a business entity, partnerships are quite straightforward, involving two or more people who come together for a for-profit business venture.
 In this structure, it is implied that each partner will contribute labor, financial resources, and/or skill to the venture.
 There are two forms of partnerships: general and limited.

-General partnerships are simple to form, requiring no legal process or requirements.
-Owners must simple join together and form their business according to their expressed wishes.
+General partnerships are simple to form, owners simply join together and form their business according to their expressed wishes.
 Similarly, owners are required to account for the company’s finances on their own personal income taxes, meaning all profits and liabilities are assumed by the individual partners.

 Limited partnerships are slightly more formal, requiring each partner to file with state authorities to obtain limited status.
 Here, liability is assigned based on each partner’s initial contribution to the business.
 In other words, one partner will not be held responsible for the actions of other partners.